 A typical day starts with lots of giggling and singing with my daughter, followed by a day in the office with a marvellous view over Dubai, full of reviewing the contracts, discussing backgrounds with the commercial teams and participating in their negotiations.
 It ends with an extensive catch up over the events in the world of a 3-year-old during dinner and some long study nights after reading our bedtime stories.

 The University of Law is giving me the academic background to my role that allows me to steer my career into a specialised niche, whilst widening my overall perspective and professional prospects at the same time.
-Apart from gaining fundamentally important academic knowledge that I apply daily, the iGDL programme has substantially changed my approach to solving tasks and encouraged a more analytical and precise way of thinking.
+Apart from gaining fundamentally important academic knowledge that I apply daily, the iGDL programme (now replaced by the PGDL online programme) has substantially changed my approach to solving tasks and encouraged a more analytical and precise way of thinking.

 My life is centred here in Dubai, hence it would be very difficult to attend a campus abroad.
 My full-time job further limits the time I have available to follow fixed schedules.
 The flexibility to study and work on tasks in my own time, which the course enables me to do, is absolutely key in my personal situation.